In this post

 Currently the optical heart rate monitor is the one we see in 99% of GPS watches or any other wearable.
 But before we go into specifics let's go to the technical aspects of this matter.

-An optical heart rate monitor uses “photoplethysmography” (or PPG) to obtain heart rate data.
-Simplifying it much and in language that any human being is able to understand, optical heart rate measurement uses light to measure changes in the tissues where the sensor is placed.
-These changes occur when blood circulates in the body.
+An optical heart rate monitor, whether a watch or external heart rate monitor, uses "photoplethysmography" (or PPG) to obtain heart rate data.
+To put it very simply and in language that any human being is capable of understanding, optical pulse measurement uses light to measure changes in the tissues where the sensor is placed.
+These changes occur as blood circulates in the body.

 Depending on the number of beats the volume of blood in circulation increases.
 Everything will depend on how much light is absorbed or how much is reflected.
 Blood reflects less light, so when there is greater volume of blood in circulation, less light will be returned to the sensor.